Committed and Discretionary Fixed Costs

 - Property taxes

 Discretionary Fixed Costs

-Discretionary fixed costs are incurred due to policy decisions made by managers.
-Compared to committed costs, discretionary fixed costs are more likely to change over time.
-These costs are usually set at a fixed amount each year at the discretion of managers.
+Unlike committed costs, discretionary fixed costs tend to change over time.
+Managers usually set these costs at a fixed amount each year.

 Typical discretionary costs include:

-Expenditures on discretionary fixed costs are usually seen as investments in the future.
+Expenditures on discretionary fixed costs tend to act as investments in the future.

 True Tamplin is a published author, public speaker, CEO of UpDigital, and founder of Finance Strategists.

 True contributes to his own finance dictionary, Finance Strategists, and has spoken to various financial communities such as the CFA Institute, as well as university students like his Alma mater, Biola University, where he received a bachelor of science in business and data analytics.